 - is easier on your children when parents co-operate and helps them continue important family relationships.

 - is quicker, cheaper and provides a better way to sort out disagreements than long drawn – out court battles – helping you to get on with the rest of your life as quickly as possible.

 How does it work?

-- The first step is to come and see one of our mediators for an initial meeting or MIAM ( Mediation Information and Assessment Meeting).
-You come on your own, after having filled in the referral form, see below. this session lasts about an hour and costs £100 each.
+- The first step is to come and see one of our mediators for an initial meeting or MIAM (Mediation Information and Assessment Meeting).
+Each party attends a separate MIAM, which lasts about an hour and costs £100 each.
 The purpose of the meeting is to explain the mediation process in detail and for both you and the mediator to assess the suitability of your situation for mediation.
 You will have the opportunity to set out the background, issues and possible problems you are facing.
-The mediator is also trained to help you find other support services if you need them.

 - Then, after you and your ex-partner have had your MIAMS, we will arrange the first joint session.
 This lasts for 90 minutes and costs £175 each.
 We often work using two mediators (‘co-mediation’) for which there is no extra charge.

-- When, after being seen jointly in sessions, you reach an agreement, the mediator will ( in financial cases, write up a Memorandum of Understanding, MOU.
-This sets out your shared proposals for settlement; you each take this document to your solicitors who then prepare a consent order to be submitted to the court.
+- Following joint mediation sessions and once you reach agreed proposals, the mediator will ( in financial cases, write up a Memorandum of Understanding, (MOU).
+This sets out your shared proposals for settlement.
+You each take this document to your solicitors who then prepare a consent order to be submitted to the court.
 The charge for the MOU is £150 each.
-If your case is not involving finances, you will receive an outcome summary, for which there is no charge.
+If your case does not involve finances, you will receive an outcome summary, for which there is no charge.